EricWVGG/sanity-plugin-next-redirects/README.md

 - a `page` schema, representing pages like `/home`, `/about`, and `/contact`.
 All of these pages are managed by `/src/app/[slug]/route.tsx` in NextJS.
 - a `post` schema, representing pages like `/post/some-blog-topic`.
 They’re in `/src/app/post/[slug]/route.tsx`.
 - an `event` schema, representing pages like `/event/2025/11/11/sanity-plugin-next-redirects-debut`.
 All of these pages are managed by `/src/app/event/[yyyy]/[mm]/[dd]/[slug]/route.tsx`.

+* I feel compelled to note that a site can very easily have its SEO royally donked up by careless redirects.
+Make sure you trust anyone who has access to this.

 ## Installation